And93/protractor-puppeteer-plugin/README.md

 ## How to use:

-1. If you would like to connect to browser by yourself or you would like to use some of the functions which return from 'class: Puppeteer', you should use `puppeteer` property:
+1. If you would like to connect to browser by yourself, or you would like to use some functions which return from 'class: Puppeteer', you should use `puppeteer` property:

     ```
         // myTest.js
+        const {browser} = require('protractor');

         browser.puppeteer.launch([options]);
         browser.puppeteer.connect(options);